ninefyi/230414-adfmdb/README.md

-# 230414-adfmdb
-Copy data from Azure Blob Storage to MongoDB Atlas Using Azure Data Factory
+# Copy data from Azure Blob Storage to MongoDB Atlas Using Azure Data Factory
+## Date: 14 Apr 2023
+## Where: Microsoft Teams
+## Source: